airladon/ThisIGet/src/js/views/about/about.md

 # Goal

-Make learning as inclusive as possible.
+Be as inclusive as possible.

 # Learning
 There are many ways to learn.